makevoid/web3-proxy/README.md

 ### project status

-the project needs to be tested and documented, but the main code is done and it's quite simple, so you can just run it or
+the project needs to be tested and documented, but the main code is done and

-I use it to proxy xdai for xdai-wallet (https://github.com/makevoid/xdai-wallet)

 ---